ZaxarhsGe/AI-Chatbot-Bert-Sentence/README.md

-# Multilingual Chatbot with BERT and Flask
+# AI Chatbot with BERT and Flask

 This repository contains a chatbot application that uses BERT-based sentence transformers to find the best-matching responses to user queries.
 It leverages a pre-defined set of question-answer pairs to respond to questions in both Greek and English.
 The application is built using Python, Flask, and PyTorch, and is deployed using AWS.